Stocks pop after new US-Canada-Mexico deal

 The United States also agreed to make concessions on some automobile tariffs for cars and trucks built in Canada and Mexico as part of the agreement, which replaces NAFTA and will be called the United States-Mexico-Canada Agreement (USMCA).

-Shares in major automakers rose on the news, including GM and Ford which were both up nearly 2% at the market open.
+Shares in major automakers rose on the news, including GM (GM) and Ford (F) which were both up nearly 2% in early morning trading.
+Fiat Chrysler (FCAU) rose more than 3%.

+Still, some market experts said investors may be overreacting to the USMCA deal.
+That's because the United States still faces another major trade battle.

+"While the U.S. has reached a new trade agreement with Mexico and Canada, growing trade conflict between China and the U.S. threatens economic growth in both countries," said David Kelly, chief global strategist with JPMorgan Funds, in a report Monday.

 It's not just the trade deal helping move the markets.